Creating a RQT Dashboard¶

 A perspective can be loaded interactively in RQT by selecting Perspectives, import.
 However it’s useful to launch them directly from the command-line, which allows us to wrap them in a script that can be rosrun or roslaunched:

 rqt --perspective-file "$(rospack find my_ros_rqt_package)/config/my_dashboard.perspective"

 Some plugins allow you to configure options that impact its installation and behavior.
 For example, the Python Console plugin allows you to choose which console implementation to use.
 You can access these options for any plugin by selecting the gear icon in its title bar.
 If no gear icon is present, the plugin has not been configured to provide an options menu.

-Rviz: To load Husky into your Rviz plugin, select open config from the drop down menu, and navigate to /opt/ros/indigo/share/husky_viz/rviz/view_robot.rviz.
+Rviz: To load Husky into your Rviz plugin, select open config from the drop down menu, and navigate to /opt/ros/kinetic/share/husky_viz/rviz/view_robot.rviz.
 You should now see a model of Husky loaded in Rviz!
 By default, this config file will include the simulated laser, and you can see the object in Husky’s path in the Gazebo environment.

 Plot: The Plot tool is useful to plot a particular topic in real time, for this example we will be plotting the commanded odometery topic versus the simulated odometrey.
 In the input window on the top right of the plot plugin, add the follow topic in each plot.

 Robot Steering: The robot steering plugin provides us with a simple way to manually drive Husky, all that is required is to specify the topic which accepts the velocity commands to move your Robot, for our virtual Husky, that topic is /cmd_vel.